Falcons interview Saints’ Fontenot for Atlanta GM position

 FLOWERY BRANCH, Ga.
 (AP) — The Atlanta Falcons conducted a virtual interview for general manager Wednesday with New Orleans Saints executive Terry Fontenot.

-The Falcons are seeking a permanent replacement for longtime GM Thomas Dimitroff, who was fired along with coach Dan Quinn after the team began the season with five straight losses.
+The Falcons are seeking a replacement for longtime GM Thomas Dimitroff, who was fired along with coach Dan Quinn after the team began the season with five straight losses.

 Fontenot is the Saints’ vice president and assistant general manager in charge of pro personnel.
 He has been with Atlanta’s NFC South rival for 16 seasons.